epccs/RPUpi/Hardware/Testing/linux.md

 dwc_otg.lpm_enable=0 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline fsck.repair=yes root wait
 ```

-I want to use /dev/ttyAMA0 since I think it has nRTS and nCTS functions.
-So I need to disable bluetooth.
+I want to use /dev/ttyAMA0 since it has nRTS and nCTS functions.
+On a Pi Zero W the bluetooth needs to be disabled.

 ```
 # Pi Zero